GoogleCloudPlatform/core-solution-services/README.md

 - https://$YOUR_DNS_DOMAIN/jobs-service/api/v1/docs
 - https://$YOUR_DNS_DOMAIN/llm-service/api/v1/docs

-> Alternative you can link with IP address e.g. http://x.x.x.x/authentication/api/v1/docs to verify API endpoints.
+> Alternatively you can link with IP address e.g. http://x.x.x.x/authentication/api/v1/docs to verify API endpoints.

-In the GCP Console, check the following
+In the GCP Console, check the following:
 - A query engine
 - A vertex AI endpoint to the query engine